-Data visualization refers to the techniques involved in graphically representing data, using visual elements like charts and graphs to spot trends, patterns, and outliers, for quick insights, and to help in real-time decision-making.
-It's increasingly important in today's world to understand the overwhelming volume of data being generated by businesses every single day.Sign up for free
+Data visualization is the representation of data, using visual elements like charts and graphs.
+Data visualization helps you to spot trends, patterns, and outliers, for quick insights and to make better decisions.
+It is increasingly important in today's world to understand the overwhelming volume of data being generated by businesses every single day.Sign up for free

 In a business environment, the speed at which decisions are made is key.
 It shouldn't take too long to find answers for known questions and indicators.
 Yet, while dealing with unknown scenarios, there should be sufficient scope to explore the available data in less time-consuming ways.

-Hence, for any data visualization tool, the two major goals are:
+Hence, for any data visualization software, the two major goals are:

-Explanation: Visuals that provide users with relevant information for standard, day-to-day needs (ex: volume of sales in a day across regions)
+Explanation: Visuals that provide users with relevant information for standard, day-to-day needs (e.g., volume of sales in a day across regions)

 Components of data visualization